pwnj0hn/HG-UV98/README.md

 ## Using the Radio software
-To be able to write to or read from the radio with the programming software, the radio needs to be turned on when holding the lower side key (PF1).
-You will then get another boot screen with some Chinese characters.)
+To be able to write to or read from the radio with the programming software, the radio needs to be turned on when holding the lower side key (PF2).
+You will then get another boot screen with some Chinese characters.

+## Using the APRS software
+To be able to write or read APRS settings from the radio, the radio needs to be turned on when holding the middle side key (PF1).

 ## How to update radio firmware